 The main focus of my research is the causes, consequences and resolution of interpersonal conflict.
 Using a social cognitive framework, my research has examined the role of apology and other gestures of remorse in facilitating forgiveness.
-Recently, I have begun to study conflict in the context of the criminal justice system, looking at factors such as remorse in offenders on death row, the concept of closure as it relates to victims of crime and how victims of crime are viewed (and influenced) by third parties (i.e., people not involved in the crime).
+Currently I am studying conflict in the context of the criminal justice system, looking at factors such as remorse in offenders on death row, the concept of closure as it relates to victims of crime and how victims of crime are viewed (and influenced) by third parties (i.e., people not involved in the crime).

 Canadian Psychological Association President’s New Researcher Award (2008).

 Canadian Psychological Association Certificate of Academic Excellence (2006).

 Finalist, Martin E. P. Seligman Award for Outstanding Dissertation Research in Positive Psychology (2006).

 International Alliance for Human Resources Research Best Master’s Thesis in HRM Award (2001).